 The College submitted the work of a very large number of colleagues (757.22 FTE) across 23 different Units of Assessment, including a multiple submission to Modern Languages.

-Using the widely used and respected research power index (a combination of quality index and volume), the College had 11 Units which were within the top five of the UK, and 18 Units which were ranked first in Scotland.
+Using the widely used and respected Research Power index (a combination of the submission's overall score for international excellence and world-leading work and volume of staff submitted), the College submitted staff to 12 Units which were ranked within the top five in the UK, and 18 Units which were ranked first in Scotland.

 One area - Sociology - was top-ranked in both the United Kingdom and Scotland.

-In addition to Sociology, five Units were placed within the top three within the UK and Scotland:
+In addition to Sociology, four Units were placed within the top three within the UK and Scotland:

-An additional four Units were within the top five in the UK:
+An additional seven Units were within the top five in the UK:

 REF2014 was the first of its kind to ask institutions to demonstrate the impact of their research on the wider world, including the economy, society, culture, public policy or services, health, the environment or quality of life in Scotland, the UK and internationally.

-Particular highlights of our results, therefore, are our impact outcomes (85% scoring the top grade of four star and/or three star) and our research environment outcomes (95% scoring 4* and/or 3*).
+Particular highlights of our results, therefore, are our impact outcomes (85% scoring the top grades of 4* and/or 3*) and our research environment outcomes (95% scoring 4* and/or 3*).

-Across the College, seven Units of Assessment achieved 100% 4* and 3* impact results:
+Across the College, seven Units of Assessment achieved 100% 4* and 3* Impact ratings:

-A further seven Units achieved over 90% 4* and 3* Impact results.
+A further seven Units achieved over 90% 4* and 3* Impact ratings.

 These results emphasise both the success of our colleagues in creating an environment conducive to very high quality research, and also our success in taking the benefits of our research outside academia.

-The College has achieved a superb result, which combines a large-scale, broad and diverse submission with very high quality outcomes: the majority of our Units have achieved a top five position in the UK and in Scotland.
-We're particularly proud of the very strong impact scores of our research.
+The College has achieved a superb result, which combines a large-scale, broad and diverse submission with very high quality outcomes: the majority of our submissions have achieved a top five position in the UK.
+We're particularly proud of the very strong impact scores of our research and the outstanding research environment we create for staff and research students' work.

 Head of the College of Humanities and Social Science